Fang Island

-Fang Island was an American indie rock band formed in Providence, Rhode Island, and based in Brooklyn, New York.
+Fang Island was an American indie rock band formed in Providence, Rhode Island, and based in Brooklyn, New York City.
 The group consisted of the guitarists Jason Bartell and Chris Georges, the bass guitarist Brock Hengin and the drummer Marc St. Sauveur.

 Biography

 Fang Island began in 2005 as an art project with original members, Philip Curcuru, Chris Georges and Pete Watts, while attending Rhode Island School of Design.

 They were later joined by Bartell, St. Sauveur, Jacober and the guitarist Nick Sadler, a former member of the band Daughters.

 Fang Island took its name from an article in The Onion.
 Bartell recalled, "I think it was just a funny blip about Donald Rumsfeld having a secret hideaway, and it was on Fang Island."